NoBlackMagic/articles/beware-the-big-wtf/article.md

 > How can you protect yourself from the _Big What The Fuck_?

 Well, the first step is to accept that this risk exists.
 The next step is to conceive a strategy to mitigate that risk.
 After more than 10 years striving to avoid the _BWTF_ I am now quite sure there is no way to remove that risk from your life.
-It is a part of your life.
+It is part of your life.

 > The best strategy to mitigate the risk of a _Big What The Fuck_ is **Testing**.